scriptnull/vishnubharathi.codes/source/_posts/learning-to-swim.md

 - https://github.com/hashicorp/raft-mdb

 Halfway through my Raft journey, I understood that Raft is a consensus algorithm - It is about making a few machines (a cluster) agree on something.
 But it does not deal with how machines could be added/removed in the cluster.
 So we need to handle cluster membership outside it.
-While digging the above libraries, I arrived at how cluster membership is done in some of the practical systems (mostly the Hashicorp stack).
+So I started digging the above libraries, I arrived at how cluster membership is done in some of the practical systems (mostly the Hashicorp stack).

 Hashicorp seem to have [Serf](https://github.com/hashicorp/serf) which could be used for performing cluster membership.
 More specifically it uses this [memberlist](https://github.com/hashicorp/memberlist) library to do it which is based on this awesome research paper.